NVIDIA/spark-rapids/docs/compatibility.md

 { "number": "-Infinity" }
 ```

-Another limitation of the GPU JSON reader is that it will parse strings containing floating-point values where
+Another limitation of the GPU JSON reader is that it will parse strings containing boolean or numeric values where
 Spark will treat them as invalid inputs and will just return `null`.

 ### JSON Schema discovery